Principles of intelligent urbanism: Principle one: a balance with nature

 According to proponents of intelligent urbanism, balance with nature emphasizes the distinction between utilizing resources and exploiting them.
 It focuses on the thresholds beyond which deforestation, soil erosion, aquifer depletion, siltation and flooding reinforce one another in urban development, saving or destroying life support systems.
-The principle promotes environmental assessments to identify fragile zones, threatened ecosystems and habitats that can be enhanced through conservation, density control, land use planning and open space design (McCarg: 1975).
+The principle promotes environmental assessments to identify fragile zones, threatened ecosystems and habitats that can be enhanced through conservation, density control, land use planning and open space design.
 This principle promotes life cycle building energy consumption and pollutant emission analysis.

 This principle states there is a level of human habitation intensity wherein the resources that are consumed will be replaced through the replenishing natural cycles of the seasons, creating environmental equilibrium.
 Embedded in the principle is contention that so long as nature can resurge each year; so long as the biomass can survive within its own eco-system; so long as the breeding grounds of fauna and avifauna are safe; so long as there is no erosion and the biomass is maintained, nature is only being utilized.

 Underlying this principle is the supposition that there is a fragile line that is crossed when the fauna, which cross-fertilizes the flora, which sustains the soil, which supports the hillsides, is no longer there.
 Erosion, siltation of drainage networks and flooding result.
 After a point of no return, utilization of natural resources will outpace the natural ability of the eco-system to replenish itself.
 From there on degradation accelerates and amplifies.
 Deforestation, desertification, erosion, floods, fires and landslides all increase.

 The principle states that blatant "acts against nature" include cutting of hillside trees, quarrying on slopes, dumping sewage and industrial waste into the natural drainage system, paving and plinthing excessively, and construction on steep slopes.
 This urban theory proposes that the urban ecological balance can be maintained when fragile areas are reserved, conservation of ecosystems is pursued, and low intensity habitation precincts are thoughtfully identified.
 Thus, the principles operate within the balance of nature, with a goal of protecting and conserving those elements of the ecology that nurture the environment.
 Therefore, the first principle of intelligent urbanism is that urbanization be in balance with nature.